-As of June 2017, Deka reported an 18.0% fully loaded CET1 ratio under the Capital Requirements Regulation and Directive (CRR/CRD IV), up from 16.7% as of December 2016.
-The improvement in regulatory capitalization was mostly driven by the inclusion of full-year 2016 retained earnings in CET1, which thus moved 6% higher, and also by a 2% decline in risk-weighted assets (RWA).
-The RWA reduction reflected somewhat lower counterparty and credit risk, despite the fact that DekaBank substantially relevered again in the first half of 2017.
-The bank's balance sheet expanded by €10 billion, or 12%, to €96 billion during the period, which followed rapid shrinkage of exposures in the fourth quarter of 2016, as DekaBank chose not to roll-over highly liquid market risk positions.
-Most of these positions have now been rebuilt, which led to a decline in DekaBank's fully loaded leverage ratio to 4.7% as of June 2017 from 5.1% as of December 2016.
-The bank's risk-weighted density (RWA to total assets) stood at a low 24% as of June 2017.
+As of December 2017, DekaBank reported a 16.7% fully loaded CET1 ratio under the Capital Requirements Regulation and Directive (CRR/CRD IV), unchanged from the December 2016 level.
+The steady result reflected the inclusion of full-year 2017 retained earnings in CET1, which thus moved 4% higher, and a 5% increase in risk-weighted assets (RWAs).
+The rise in RWAs was due to higher credit risk, market risk and operational risk RWAs, while counterparty risk declined materially from the 2016 level, despite the fact that DekaBank relevered again during 2017.
+The bank's balance sheet expanded by €8 billion, or 9%, to €94 billion during the period, which followed rapid shrinkage of exposures in the fourth quarter of 2016, as DekaBank chose not to roll-over highly liquid market risk positions.
+Most of these positions have now been rebuilt, which led to a decline in DekaBank's fully loaded leverage ratio to 4.7% as of December 2017 from 5.1% as of December 2016 (TCE to tangible assets declined to 4.9% from 5.1% as of the same dates).
+Despite the bank increasing its more illiquid balance sheet positions, its risk-weighted density (RWA to total assets) declined somewhat to 27% as of December 2017 from 28% as of December 2016.

-Our assigned a3 Capital score, four notches below the aa2 historical score, takes into account the bank's leverage ratio, which remains below our 5% threshold level, as well as a negative impact on capital ratios from the introduction of IFRS 9, further balance sheet growth (by September 2017, the CET1 ratio had declined again by 50bps to 17.5%), and potential legal risks, mainly stemming from investigations into past transactions in German stocks near the record date.
-For 2017, DekaBank's minimum capital requirements determined by the Supervisory and Review Process (SREP) were 7.18% on a CET1 basis and 10.68% on a Total Capital basis.
+Our assigned a2 Capital score, three notches below the aa2 initial score, takes into account the bank's leverage ratio, which remains below our 5% threshold level, as well as a negative impact on capital ratios from potential balance sheet growth and certain legal risks, mainly stemming from investigations into past transactions in German stocks near the record date.
+IFRS 9 has not had a material effect on capitalisation levels with the bank expecting balance sheet equity to have declined by ≤ 47 million on a pretax basis on 1 January

+2018 (less than 1% of TCE).
+As of December 2017, DekaBank's minimum capital requirements determined by the Supervisory and Review Process (SREP) were 7.22% on a CET1 basis and 10.72% on a Total Capital basis, which DekaBank comfortably exceeded at all times.